A Toda bracket convergence theorem for multiplicative spectral sequences: Introduction

 \subsection{Acknowledgements}

 We would like to thank Dan Isaksen for helpful conversations and comments, and Peter May for helpful comments on our manuscript.
+We would also like to thank John Rognes for finding an error in an earlier version of the manuscript.
+The first author was supported by the National Science Foundation under Grant No. DMS-2204357.
 The second author was supported by the National Science Foundation under Grant No. DMS-1926686.